| |

 The element defined in this DTD is made unique (because the parser understands

-attribute), so it does not conflict with an element
+the xmlns attribute), so it does not conflict with an element

 that has the same name in another DTD.
 That allows multiple DTDs to use